greentic-ai/greentic/docs/SECURITY.md

-Security Policy
+# Security Policy

-Reporting a Vulnerability
+## Reporting a Vulnerability

-If you discover a security vulnerability within Greentic, we strongly encourage you to disclose it to us responsibly.
+If you believe you have found a security vulnerability in Greentic.ai, please report it privately.

-Please do not create a public GitHub issue or discuss it in public forums.
-Instead, contact us privately:

-Email: security@greentic.ai
+- **Do not open a GitHub issue.**
+- Instead, email us at **security@greentic.ai** with the details of the vulnerability.

+Please include:
+- A description of the vulnerability and its impact.
+- Steps to reproduce the issue.
+- Any suggestions for how the vulnerability could be mitigated.

-We will investigate and respond as quickly as possible.
-If necessary, we will coordinate a patch and release.
+We will respond to your report as soon as possible and work with you to resolve the issue quickly.

-Supported Versions
+## Supported Versions

-We generally maintain security updates for the latest minor release of Greentic.
-Older versions may receive critical fixes depending on severity and available resources.

-Version

-Supported

-0.2.x

-✅ Yes

-< 0.2

-❌ No
+Security updates will be provided for the latest released version and the most recent previous minor version if applicable.

-Responsible Disclosure Timeline
+## Responsible Disclosure

-We will acknowledge your report within 72 hours.

-We will begin investigating the issue and may request additional information.

-We aim to release a fix within 7–30 days depending on the severity.

-You will be credited for the discovery in release notes unless you prefer anonymity.

-Thank you
+We ask that all reporters:
+- Avoid making details of the issue public before a fix is released.
+- Give us a reasonable amount of time to address the issue.
+- Act in good faith to avoid data loss, privacy violations, or disruption to our users.

-Thank you for helping make Greentic secure for everyone.
+Thank you for helping to keep Greentic.ai safe and secure!